Pecas-Dev/Misfortune/README.md

 In the collaborative spirit of game development, Eepy Studio proudly presents the team members who contributed their talents and expertise to bring this project to reality.

-- Anastasiia Maklakova: Co-Creator, Artist, and Game Designer
+- **Anastasiia Maklakova**: Co-Creator, Artist, and Game Designer
-- Cristian De Santis: Co-Creator, Music Composer, Sound Designer, and Game Designer
+- **Cristian De Santis**: Co-Creator, Music Composer, Sound Designer, and Game Designer
-- Jesse Wilson: Co-Creator, Artist, and Game Designer
+- **Jesse Wilson**: Co-Creator, Artist, and Game Designer
-- Juan Felipe Gutierrez: Co-Creator, Lead Programmer, and Game Designer
+- **Juan Felipe Gutierrez**: Co-Creator, Lead Programmer, and Game Designer
-- Vera Jeukendrup: Co-Creator, Artist, and Game Designer
+- **Vera Jeukendrup**: Co-Creator, Artist, and Game Designer

 Each team member played a crucial role in shaping the vision and execution of the game, showcasing a blend of artistic creativity, technical proficiency, and game design expertise.
 Eepy Studio extends its gratitude to every individual involved in this collaborative endeavor.